sunhwan/charmmdoc/source/images.rst

 rotations and reflections are allowed transformations.

 The IMAGE facility is invoked by reading an image transformation file.
 From this point, the images of the primary atoms will be included in any energy and force determinations for the remainder of the calculation.
-A null image file with the ``INIT`` keyword will disable this facility.
+A null image file with the :chm:`INIT` keyword will disable this facility.

 The simple periodic boundary code is underdevelopment by Charles L. Brooks, III at the Scripps Research Institute as of Spring 1995.

 .. index:: image; read

 .. _images_read:

 Image Transformation File
 -------------------------

-The IMAGE file contains all of the information needed to define the position and orientation of all symmetric images of the primary atoms.
+The image transformation file contains all of the information needed to define the position and orientation of all symmetric images of the primary atoms.
 The file is read in free field and may be passed parameters.